-The North End’s version of Sciacca’s feast includes food, games, gifts, lots of music and of course, the processions.
+The North End’s version of Sciacca’s feast includes food, games, gifts, lots of music and of course, the procession.
 The statue of the Madonna del Soccorso di Sciacca is carried to Boston Harbor where she blesses the fishing grounds, before spending the rest of the feast in a street side chapel.
-During Sunday of the festival, the statue is paraded through Boston’s North End for seven hours before the highlight of the festival - the famous ‘flight of the angel’
+During the Sunday of the festival, the statue is paraded through Boston’s North End for seven hours before the highlight of the festival, the famous ‘flight of the Angel’, takes place.

 The Flight of the Angel

-Although the fishing fleets of Boston and Gloucester can no longer sponsor the festival, corporate sponsorship will allow the Fishermen’s Feast to continue every August, for years to come.
+Although the fishing fleets of Boston and Gloucester can no longer sponsor the festival, corporate sponsorship will allow the Fisherman’s Feast to continue every August, for years to come.

 By Justin Demetri